-Can you explain a little bit about the difference between the two and how they can be incorporated into an exercise program?
+Can you explain the difference between the two and how they can be incorporated into an exercise program?

-Rick Kaselj: If we look at the difference between pre-rehabilitation and rehabilitation, rehabilitation is recovery from an injury and pre-rehabilitation is doing things to prevent injuries.
+Rick Kaselj: If we look at the difference between pre-rehabilitation and rehabilitation, rehabilitation is recovery from an injury, and pre-rehabilitation is doing things to prevent injuries.

 That’s the definition of the two.

 When it comes to rehabilitation and pre-rehabilitation, many people think that that’s all they have to do.

 They have to go and do 30 minutes or an hour and a half of all these low-level exercises that aren’t very exciting and are not helping them reach their fitness goals, fat loss goals, or performance goals.

 In that case, I end up intertwining those pre-rehabilitation and rehabilitation exercises into someone’s program so that they spend maybe 5 to 10 minutes just working on these specific exercises.